ibm-cloud-docs/cloud-object-storage/libraries/java.md

 	...
 3 more
 ```

-**Root Cause:** The JAXB APIs are considered to be Java EE APIs, and therefore are no longer contained on the default class path in Java SE 9
+**Root Cause:** The JAXB APIs are considered to be Java EE APIs, and are no longer contained on the default class path in Java SE 9.

 **Fix:** Add the following entry to the pom.xml file in your project folder and repackage your project
 ```xml